l0rdFalco/css_prac/prac1_notes.md

 ### 6. align-self

 controls alignment of individual flex items.
+It sets an individual flex items alignment by overriding the flex containers default align-items value.

+the default value is _auto_ which is just the same value as is found in the parent's align-items property

-the values are the same as those in align-items property in flex containers
+the values are the same as those in align-items property in flex containers. i.e _flex-start, flex-end, center, baseline and stretch_

 when specified, it always overrides the align-items value in the flex container